Top 7 Queenstown Winter Activities

 7. The Skyline Gondola & Ziptrek

-It’s only a five minute walk from the town centre to the ‘you can’t fail to notice’ attraction.
 The Skyline Gondola is a combo of activities 400 metres above the town.
 Primarily, the views are the reason to ascend to the summit.
-But there’s also the family friendly luge, café and restaurant, bike park, paragliding, Maori cultural performances and Stargazing.
+But there is also the family friendly luge, cafe and restaurant, bike park, paragliding, Maori cultural performances and Stargazing.

 Another great reason is to visit Ziptrek Ecotours, New Zealand's number one ziplining guided tour featuring the steepest tree to tree zipline in the world.
 Situated close to the top gondola station, this is a guided tour with two experienced guides that help with your launch and arrival at each tree deck.
 Everything is taken care of, so you can sit back, relax and enjoy the ride.